smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Menu/index.md

 !@

 ### Adding Submenus
-Adding a submenu is as simple as adding subcells to a @![iOS]`SDLMenuCell`!@ @![android, javaSE, javaEE]`SdlMenuCell`!@.
+Adding a submenu is as simple as adding subcells to a @![iOS]`SDLMenuCell`!@@![android, javaSE, javaEE]`SdlMenuCell`!@.
 The submenu is automatically displayed when selected by the user.
 Currently menus only support one layer of subcells.
 In RPC v6.0+ it is possible to set individual submenus to use different layouts such as tiles or lists.

 @![iOS]
 ##### Objective-C